 Getting Started with Unicorn

 Once you've followed the Unicorn installation instructions on the main page, it is very easy to start using Unicorn as a word processor.
-Consult the documentation on the Greek keyboard or the Hebrew keyboard to learn how to toggle keyboards and what characters to type.
+Consult the documentation on the Greek keyboard, for example, to learn how to toggle keyboards and what characters to type.
+The details of the International, Hebrew, and Russian keyboards are documented through Unicorn's Help menu.

 The Latin and Greek Dictionaries